Disentangled Generative Models for Robust Prediction of System Dynamics: Datasets

 \subsection{Phase space}

 For simulations, we use an adaptive Runge-Kutta integrator with a timestep of $0.01$ seconds.
-Each simulated sequence has a different combination of factors of variation.
-Simulation of the pendulum uses an initial angle $\theta$ which is randomly between $10^o-170^o$ while the angular velocity $\omega$ is 0.
+Each simulated sequence has a different combination of parameters.
+Simulation of the pendulum uses an initial angle $\theta$ which is randomly between $10^{\circ}-170^{\circ}$ while the angular velocity $\omega$ is 0.
 For the other two systems the initial conditions are always the same to avoid pathological configurations.